San Luis Rey Bike Trail

 Fun Fact: Before the San Luis Rey Bike Trail was paved, it was once used as a private rail way by the military to move cargo along the river.

 The San Luis Rey Bike Trail is a multi-use trail, which may be used for recreational purposes by other non-motorized uses; including hikers, runners and skaters.
-Please note that the trail is not intended for equestrian use.
+Please note that the trail is not open for class 3 electric modes of transportation including electric bikes or scooter capable of 20mph or over.
+The trail is also not intended for equestrian use.

 The west end of the trail is within a few blocks of the Oceanside Transit Center, allowing commuters an opportunity to travel to Oceanside on mass transit and explore Oceanside by bicycle.